 We recognize that economic privilege greatly increases educational opportunities.
-Therefore, we fund organizations that provide underserved youth in our communities with educational experiences that will enhance their chances for future success.
+Therefore, we fund organizations that provide access for all youth in our communities to educational experiences that will enhance their chances for future success.

-In August 2015, the US Foundation's Advisory Board announced the launch of a new Catalyst Giving Initiative intended to support organizations already familiar to the Foundation that are showing meaningful and sustainable academic outcomes move forward in a significant way toward their strategic vision.
+In August 2015, the US Foundation’s Advisory Board announced the launch of a new Catalyst Gift Initiative intended to help organizations already familiar to the Foundation that are showing meaningful and sustainable academic outcomes to move forward in a significant way toward their strategic vision.

 The Initiative’s goals are to:

-Since the initiative launched, the Foundation has awarded 17 major gifts totaling over USD 4.7 million to organizations in eastern Massachusetts, Chicago, Philadelphia, and San Francisco.
-These one-time gifts ranged from USD 200,000 to USD 500,000 and were awarded to:
+Since the Initiative launched, the Foundation has awarded 25 major gifts totaling over US$6.9 million to organizations in eastern Massachusetts, Chicago, Philadelphia, San Francisco, and Hong Kong.
+These one-time gifts ranged from US$200,000 to US$500,000 and were awarded to:

 The Foundation does not accept unsolicited proposals or requests for Catalyst Gifts — please see below for how to apply for our Annual Grant Program.

-In the 2017, the US Foundation extended its five-year relationship with City Year under this rubric, by continuing our sponsorship of the McKay School in Boston.
+In 2018, the US Foundation extended its six-year relationship with City Year Boston under this rubric, by continuing our sponsorship of the Trotter School in Dorchester and adding support to East Boston High School.
 This partnership provides a multitude of community engagement, volunteer, and mentoring opportunities for dozens of employees of the firm under the auspices of our Wellington Young Professionals business network.

 The Foundation does not accept unsolicited proposals for our Strategic Partnerships.

-The US-based Wellington Management Foundation gives Annual Grants to programs that improve the educational opportunities of economically disadvantaged youth in the communities of eastern Massachusetts, greater Philadelphia, Chicago, San Francisco Bay area, Tokyo, Hong Kong, Singapore and Sydney.
-The Grant Recommendation Committee (GRC), which engages employee volunteers to conduct a review of each new applicant and long term grantee we fund, begins each year in June and grants are made each December.
+The US-based Wellington Management Foundation gives Annual Grants to programs that improve the educational opportunities for youth in traditionally underserved and economically challenged communities in eastern Massachusetts, greater Philadelphia, Chicago, San Francisco Bay area, Tokyo, Hong Kong, Singapore, and Sydney.
+The Grant Recommendation Committee (GRC), which engages employee volunteers to conduct a review of each new applicant and long-term grantee we fund, begins each year in June, and grants are made each December.

 The Foundation does not accept unsolicited proposals for our Catalyst Gifts or Strategic Partnerships.

-The US Foundation does accept a limited number of new applications for Annual Grants each year and has recently implemented a grant making strategy that allows us to keep the pipeline open to fund new organizations and support new initiatives that seek to close the opportunity and achievement gaps in the education of low income youth.
-This plan sets an expectation for long-term support to organizations and provides more transparency to aid organizations in their planning for fundraising and outreach.
+The US Foundation does accept a limited number of new applications for Annual Grants each year and has recently implemented a grant-making strategy that allows us to keep the pipeline open to fund new organizations and support new initiatives that seek to close the opportunity and achievement gaps in the education of youth from traditionally under-resourced historically low-income communities.
+This plan sets an expectation for long-term support to organizations and provides more transparency to aid them in their planning for fundraising and outreach.

-New applicants for Annual Grants will only be considered for participation in the US Foundation’s grant review process if they have submitted a letter of inquiry (LOI).
-Organizations that have submitted a LOI will be prescreened by the GMA Foundations, and those that best meet the Foundation’s mission and guidelines will be invited to fill out a complete grant application in July and be reviewed as part of the Foundation’s GRC process in September and October.
+New applicants for Annual Grants will only be considered for participation in the US Foundation’s grant review process if they have submitted a letter of inquiry (LOI) by our June 1 deadline.
+Organizations that have submitted an LOI will be prescreened by GMA Foundations, and those that best meet the Foundation’s mission and guidelines will be invited to fill out a complete grant application in July and be reviewed as part of the Foundation’s GRC process in September and October.
 Grants decisions are made and communicated in mid-December and funds are transferred at the end of January.

-Grants to new organizations will be awarded with a three-year expectation for grant making, with funding in year one, set at US$25,000, and in years two and three at US$50,000, pending successful annual check-ins.
-After year three, new organizations will be put through a critical review to determine continued funding, contingent on achievement of mutually agreed upon objectives, goals, and outcomes.
+Grants to new organizations will be awarded with a three-year expectation for grant making, with funding in year one set at US$25,000 and in years two and three at US$50,000, pending successful annual check-ins.
+After year three, new organizations will undergo a critical review to determine continued funding, contingent on achievement of mutually agreed-upon objectives, goals, and outcomes.
 Those that are successful can anticipate an additional seven years of funding (10 years total) set at US$50,000 per year, pending successful annual check-ins.
 After 10 years, organizations must take a meaningful pause before reapplying.
 Funding decisions are independent of all other Wellington relationships, including private donations, Board placements, volunteer engagement, etc.

-Please click here to be taken to the LOI online form.
+Please click here tto be taken to the letter of inquiry online form.
 All forms must be received electronically by June 1 for consideration.
-Please contact Phil Cappello at GMA Foundations for more information: email@example.com or (617) 399-1852.
+Please contact Phil Cappello at GMA Foundations for more information: firstname.lastname@example.org or (617) 399-1852.